Sempervivum 'Silver King'

 Hens and Chicks, Houseleek

-Sempervivum 'Silver King' is one of many outstanding hybrid Sempervivums deriving from alpine species native to the mountains of southern Europe and western Asia.
-With its symmetrical, up to 1 inch (2.5 cm) in diameter, evergreen rosettes of fleshy silvery-tinged mint green leaves, it is a garden jewel.
+Sempervivum 'Silver King' is one of many Sempervivum hybrids.
+It has symmetrical rosettes, up to 1 inch (2.5 cm) in diameter, of fleshy, silvery-tinged mint green leaves.
 The rosettes develop by short-stalked offsets into crowded, colorful, richly textured mats.
 The leaves often intensify in color in cold weather, their strong red-purple centers contrastingly boldly with frost and snow.
-In summer the older rosettes send out thick erect stems bristling with scaly leaves and topped with clusters of small pink blooms.
+In summer the older rosettes send out thick, erect stems bristling with scaly leaves and topped with clusters of small pink flowers.
 Rosettes die after flowering.

 How to Grow and Care